-G. perform any other duties and exercise any other powers as provided by law; and bracketed code number inserted following the reference reflects that intended reference.
-The bracketed material was not enacted by the legislature and is not part of the law.
+G. perform any other duties and exercise any other powers as provided by law; and

 H. review any matters specified in this section, which review by the committee shall preempt such review of such matters previously accorded to the risk management advisory board.